Northumbria University: City Campus

-The Students' Union building, at City Campus West, underwent a multimillion-pound makeover with new lobby and recreational facilities, and a refurbished bar and cafe space, in summer 2010.
+Administrative departments including Finance & Planning and Human Resources, are based in Pandon Building.
+The Students' Union building at City Campus West underwent a multimillion-pound makeover with new lobby and recreational facilities, and a refurbished bar and cafe space, in summer 2010.

-In September 2016 the Sandyford Building was acquired from Newcastle College.
+In September 2016, the Sandyford Building was acquired from Newcastle College.

-In 2018 a £7m building for Computer and Information sciences was opened in City Campus West in place of the demolished Rutherford Hall.
+In 2018, a £7m building for Computer and Information sciences was opened in City Campus West in place of the demolished Rutherford Hall.

 Coach Lane

-A second campus is located 2.6 miles (4 km) outside Newcastle, on Coach Lane, and is known as the Coach Lane Campus at Cochrane Park near the A188 (Benton Road).
-It is in the Dene ward near Longbenton and round the corner from Tyneview Park; a large Department for Work and Pensions office, accessible via the Four Lane Ends Interchange.
+The Coach Lane Campus is located 2.6 miles (4 km) outside Newcastle on Coach Lane at Cochrane Park near the A188 (Benton Road).

-The Coach Lane Campus is home to a number of areas of the Faculty of Health and Life Sciences, in particular the Departments of Nursing, Midwifery and Health and Social Work, Education and Community Wellbeing, as well as the Police Constable Degree Apprenticeships programmes.
+The Coach Lane Campus is home to a number of areas of the Faculty of Health and Life Sciences, the Departments of Nursing, Midwifery and Health and Social Work, Education and Community Wellbeing, as well as the Police Constable Degree Apprenticeships programmes.
 Coach Lane Campus has computing and library services; and sports facilities, including indoor courts, a fitness suite, outdoor rugby and football pitches, and an all-weather floodlit pitch.

 London Campus

 The London Campus offers full-time or part-time programmes, from a range of Business, Computing, Cyber, Project Management and Technology focused programmes to approximately 2,500 students.
-The campus is delivered in partnership with QA Higher Education, part of QA, the UK's largest corporate training provider.
-The campus is near Liverpool Street station, close to the heart of London's financial district.
+The campus is near Liverpool Street station, close to London's financial district.

 International

-Northumbria University has an international campus based in Amsterdam, Netherlands through a partnership with Amsterdam University of Applied Sciences where it offers accredited postgraduate qualifications and the opportunity for undergraduates to experience overseas studies.
+Northumbria has an international campus based in Amsterdam, Netherlands through a partnership with Amsterdam University of Applied Sciences where it offers accredited postgraduate qualifications and the opportunity for undergraduates to experience overseas studies.